Accretion Disk Turbulence

 Click to play movie

 The magnetorotational instability (MRI), also known as the Balbus-Hawley instability, is thought responsible for the initiation of turbulence and angular momentum transport in astrophysical disks.
-In work led by Jake Simon and Kris Beckwith, we are using the Athena MHD code to study the non-linear evolution of the MRI in local and global geometry.
+In work led by Jake Simon, we are using the Athena MHD code to study the non-linear evolution of the MRI in local and global geometry.
 We are interested both in the limit of ideal MHD, appropriate for well-ionized disks around black holes and compact objects, and the non-ideal MHD case relevant to protoplanetary disks where the effects of Ohmic and ambipolar diffusion are important.

 Philip Armitage